 * * * *

 d.
-Except as provided below in section (d)(2.2.1)(D)(ii)d.1., if a fault code is stored when the maximum number of frames of freeze frame conditions is already stored in the diagnostic or emission critical powertrain control unit, the OBD system may not replace any currently stored freeze frame conditions in the control unit with freeze frame conditions for the newly stored fault code.
+Except as provided below in section (d)(2.2.1)(D)(ii)d.1., if a fault code is stored when the maximum number of frames of freeze frame conditions is already stored in the diagnostic or emission critical electronic control unit, the OBD system may not replace any currently stored freeze frame conditions in the control unit with freeze frame conditions for the newly stored fault code.

-1. For 2023 through 2026 model year engines, if a misfire or fuel system fault code is stored when the maximum number of frames of freeze frame conditions is already stored in the diagnostic or emission critical powertrain control unit, the OBD system may replace any of the currently stored freeze frame conditions for a fault code in the control unit with freeze frame conditions for the newly stored fault code as allowed for gasoline and diesel misfire and fuel system monitors under sections (e)(1.4.2)(D), (e)(2.4.2)(B), (f)(1.4.4), and (f)(2.4.3).
+1. For 2023 through 2026 model year engines, if a misfire or fuel system fault code is stored when the maximum number of frames of freeze frame conditions is already stored in the diagnostic or emission critical electronic control unit, the OBD system may replace any of the currently stored freeze frame conditions for a fault code in the control unit with freeze frame conditions for the newly stored fault code as allowed for gasoline and diesel misfire and fuel system monitors under sections (e)(1.4.2)(D), (e)(2.4.2)(B), (f)(1.4.4), and (f)(2.4.3).

 * * * *